 The NEH-supported project, titled Remastering the Renaissance: A Virtual Experience of Pope Julius II's Library in Raphael's Stanza della Segnatura, builds on the promising results of a USC Sidney Harman Academy for Polymathic Study Ahmanson Lab Collaboratory during the 2019-20 academic year.

-During the yearlong interdisciplinary research project, a team of USC students created the first iteration of an interactive virtual environment that allows viewers to explore the Stanza della Segnatura, its vivid frescoes by Raphael, and passages from a Renaissance book by Giorgio Vasari describing the room as it appeared in Julius’ time.
+During the yearlong interdisciplinary research project, a team of USC students created the first iteration of an interactive virtual environment that allows viewers to explore the Stanza della Segnatura, its vivid frescoes by Raphael, and passages from a Renaissance book by Giorgio Vasari describing the room as it appeared in the mid-sixteenth century.
 While reconstructing a digital version of the Julian Library in a 3D space, USC students analyzed Renaissance books in the USC Libraries' Special Collections; researched the paintings, collected manuscripts, and their authors; and considered Renaissance linear perspective in connection to perspectives in today’s digital environments.

 The Collaboratory was led by USC Dornsife College art history professor Lisa Pon and supported by Ahmanson Lab director Curtis Fletcher and USC School of Cinematic Arts professor Andreas Kratky in collaboration with librarians Melinda Hayes and Suzanne Noruschat of the USC Libraries’ Special Collections and art history professor Tracy Cosgriff of The College of Wooster.